Klyra-project/Klyra/CONTRIBUTING.md

 ### Testing deployer only

-The steps outlined above starts all the services used by klyra locally (ie. both `gateway` and `deployer`).
+The steps outlined above starts all the services used by Klyra locally (ie. both `gateway` and `deployer`).
 However, sometimes you will want to quickly test changes to `deployer` only.
 To do this replace `make up` with the following:

 ```bash
 # if you didn't do this already, make the images